pereznetworks/Library-Manager/README.md

     values insert user's submitted data

-    user can clear the library_id, but it is still autopopulated
+    user can clear the library_id, but it is still auto-populated

-  TODO : implement custom unique model attribute datatype/validation

 ## Project Update 28